 When I say simple, I also have to warn you, because this is slow growth chicken, there is a bit more muscle here, so you’ll have to cook this slower.

 Prepping this was pretty standard: I dried it with a paper towel and generously salted and peppered the skin.
-I also used a whole lemon, halved, and put that in the cavity to put the bird more upright and to lend a mild citrus flavor and ensure more even heat distribution.
+I also used a whole lemon, halved, and put that in the cavity to put the bird more upright and will lend a mild citrus flavor, and ensure more even heat distribution.

 So if you’ve been curious about one of these birds, don’t be afraid of it.
 But if you are more culinarily adventurous, there are no giblets to neck to speak of in this package.